Pushkaran-P/Basic-LLM-and-Web-Search/README.md

 # Basic-LLM-and-Web-Search
-I built a basic llm chatbot with web search just using ollama function calls, using models Qwen 3.50:8B and 3.5:2B
+I built a basic llm chatbot with web search just using ollama function calls, using Qwen 3.5 param models of 0.8B and 2B